Orepap/Clust3D/README.md

 # Clust3D - Clustering tool

 <p align="justify">
 Clust3D is a novel clustering tool designed for clustering 3D data, such as timeseries.
 Clust3D employs a self-adjusting neural network.
-Clustering 3D data using mainstream algorithms without heuristic approaches is achievable with the incorporation of a preprocessing step, that mainly involves the flattening or decomposition of one of the dimensions.
-On the contrary, this study proposes a novel way to  directly cluster 3D data, exploiting the entire data structure. </p>
+Clust3D provides the capability to directly cluster 3D data, exploiting the entire data structure, without the need for flattening or decomposition of one of the dimensions </p>